 A Fair Deal for Volunteers: Reviewing AMAP

-Volunteer drivers are the lifeblood of Community Transport, keeping essential services running every single day, up and down the country.
-We believe that they deserve a fair deal which fully covers their expenses when they use their own vehicle.
-No volunteer should be left out of pocket.
+Volunteer drivers are the lifeblood of Community Transport.
+They keep essential services running every single day, up and down the country.
+We believe that they deserve a fair deal which fully covers their expenses.

-CTA’s 2024 Autumn Budget Representation
+CTA’s Autumn Budget Representation to HM Treasury (September 2024) – DOWNLOAD

-CTA’s 2023 campaign briefing
+CTA’s campaign briefing (2023) – DOWNLOAD

 Source: HMRC